qualifiedleads/xandr-ui/README.md

 # Xandr buy-side UI
-###a Performance & optimisation "co-pilot" for your (buy) campaigns with automated optimisation triggers
+### a Performance & optimisation "co-pilot" for your buy-side campaigns with automated optimisation triggers

 This platform is an *additional* UI to the ~~Appnexus~~ Xandr console.
 It's built on top of the Xandr buy-side API (formerly called Appnexus)